 5.4.1 Where possible, controls will be in place within the University to prevent the making or use of unauthorised or illegal software copies.
 These controls will include effective measures to verify compliance with acquired software licences and University standards.

 5.4.2 Internal software audits will be conducted periodically on University computers.

 5.4.3 The University reserves the right to remove unauthorised or illegal software, and to do so without prior notification where the risk to the University is considered to be significant.

 5.4.4 External audits, when requested by vendors, their agents or other auditing bodies, are to be directed to the Designated Officer in the initial instance.

-5.4.5 Breaches of this policy shall be treated as misconduct or serious misconduct and are dealt with under relevant University policies including the Code of Conduct - Governing Policy, and the Student Conduct and Discipline - Governing Policy.
+5.4.5 Breaches of this policy shall be treated as misconduct or serious misconduct and are dealt with under relevant University policies including the Staff Code of Conduct - Governing Policy, and the Student Conduct - Governing Policy.
 The University reserves the right to restrict access by an individual to information technology resources when faced with evidence of a breach of University policies or law.
 Breaches that violate State or Commonwealth law shall be reported to the appropriate authorities.